511234/auto-send-whatsapp/readme.md

 ## Background

 My gooooood🐷 friend wants to programmatically send Whatsapp to a bunch of people.
 He tried VBA but faced many constraints.
-I turn to Python for some breakthrough. :D
+I turn to Python for breakthrough. :D

 ## Steps to use: